flutter/plugins/packages/in_app_purchase/in_app_purchase_platform_interface/README.md

-To implement functionality that is specific to the platform and is not covered by the [`InAppPurchasePlatform`][2] idiomatic API, extend [`InAppPurchasePlatformAddition`][3] with the platform-specific functionality, and when the plugin is registered, set the addition instance by calling the `InAppPurchasePlatformAddition.instance = MyPlatformInAppPurchaseAddition()`.
+To implement functionality that is specific to the platform and is not covered by the [`InAppPurchasePlatform`][2] idiomatic API, extend [`InAppPurchasePlatformAddition`][3] with the platform-specific functionality, and when the plugin is registered, set the addition instance by calling `InAppPurchasePlatformAddition.instance = MyPlatformInAppPurchaseAddition()`.

 # Note on breaking changes